 Graduate Diploma in Legislative Drafting - Frequently asked questions

-In connection with governmental employment opportunities, drafting training is helpful in a wide range of government legal positions, not just in those with dedicated drafting units.
-Several other offices often benefit from the services of people with legislative drafting background such as: legislative planning offices, various civil service departments, various city and rural municipality departments, unions, larger corporation offices involved in policy drafting and implementation, Indigenous self-government initiatives, and generally any other occupation that requires drafting policies, collective agreements, regulations, bylaws and other documentation where precise and consistent drafting is advantageous.
+If you do not have a law degree but have related experience and the GDLD there are also opportunities.
+In connection with governments, several other offices often benefit from the services of people with legislative drafting backgrounds, such as legislative planning offices, civil service departments, city and rural municipality departments, unions, larger corporate offices involved in policy drafting and implementation, Indigenous self-government initiatives, and generally any other occupation that requires drafting policies, collective agreements, regulations, bylaws and other documentation where precise and consistent drafting is advantageous.

 There are many strengths, and very few drawbacks, to distance learning for legislative drafting experience.
 These have been summarized in an article, "Producing Legislative Counsel: Ways and Means", by Dale Dewhurst, Lionel Levert Q.C. and Archie Zariski, Statute Law Review, Vol 33 pp.339-353 (2012).